VatsalJagani/Splunk-Green-Alerts-App/README.md

 ### Topology and Setting Up Splunk Environment
 * This App only needs to be installed on `Search Head` and there is no explicit configuration is required.
-* For `Standalone` machine you need to install on that Splunk instance.
+* For the `Standalone` machine you need to install it on that Splunk instance.

 ### Installation
 * Install the App on the `Search Head` only.

 ### Dependencies
-* There is no external Dependencies for this App.
+* There are no external Dependencies for this App.

 ### Configuration
-* There is no explicit configuration is required for this App.
+* There is no explicit configuration required for this App.

 ### Data Collection
-* No data collection required for this App.
+* No data collection is required for this App.

 ### Uninstall App
 To uninstall the app, the users can follow the below steps:
 * SSH or RDP to the Splunk instance
 * Go to folder apps($SPLUNK_HOME/etc/apps).
-* Remove the `green_alerts_app` folder from apps directory
+* Remove the `green_alerts_app` folder from the apps directory
 * Restart Splunk